matthewjz-lyonsk6/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
 And above all, embrace the iterative process of refining and improving your code over time."

+# 2023-12-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, wisely plan you time by setting deadlines and goals.
+Make sure you allocate enough time to complete each task, but don't overcommit yourself.
+You might also want to consider using time blocks, where you dedicate a specific period of time for a particular task.
+For example, if you know that reading and understanding a new programming language takes about an hour, then you could set aside an hourly block to focus solely on that task during your working day.This will ensure that your brain stays fresh and you aren' t constantly switching between tasks .- ----- Finally, stay organize by maintaining a clean and structured codebase.
+Following coding conventions and using version control systems, like Git, will make it easier for you and other developers to work together and track changes.
+Also, keep your environment set up for ease of use.
+Install and configure tools and libraries that will save you Time and headaches in the long run.
+In conclusion, prioritizing tasks , planning your Time wisely , and staying organized are the keys to successful programming.